 How does the Missouri registered agent resignation process work?

-If your registered agent chooses to resign and no longer serve as your agent, they will file the Statement of Resignation of Registered Agent.
+If your registered agent chooses to resign and no longer serves as your agent, they will file the Statement of Resignation of Registered Agent and pay the $10 fee.
 As part of this process, they are required to send you a written notice of their resignation, so there’s no way you’ll be left unaware.
 You’ll need to replace them right away to avoid any lapses in your registered agent coverage.

 How much does it cost to change my Missouri registered agent?